-All commuter students, college staff and faculty with a stored-value parking pass may utilize the hourly parking in Lot C, located at the intersection of 26th Street East and 2nd Avenue South, on a space-available basis.
-Resident students are not allowed to purchase a parking pass.
+All commuter students, staff,and faculty with a subscription to our parking platform may utilize the hourly parking in Lot C, located at the intersection of 26th Street East and 2nd Avenue South, on a space-available basis.
 Visitors with scheduled appointments may also park in Lot C. More info on the intranet.